Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Lattice simulations

-where $A$ can be chosen freely, but needs to be constant throughout the simulation.
-The optimal choice seems to be the confining phase value of the smeared Polyakov loop.
+Here constant $A$ can be chosen freely, but in order to optimize the cancellation of fluctuations should be chosen to be close to the confining phase average value of the smeared Polyakov loop.
 For all our $\ltheta$ runs, shown in Table~\ref{tab:param}, we use $A=0.05$.